echohtp/Backfire-Todo-List/README.md

 Backfire-Todo-List
 ==================

-Backfire todo list using backbone.js and backfire.js (firebase)
+Todo list written using backbone and firebase (backfire.js)